Alissa Bjerkhoel: Horace Roberts

 Horace Roberts, a supervisor at a diagnostic lab, was convicted, after three trials, of second-degree murder in the 1998 strangulation death of Terry Cheek, a co-worker with whom the married Roberts had been having an affair.
 The victim herself had been married to Googie Harris, Sr., who knew about the affair, had filed a restraining order against Cheek and had demanded custody of their daughters.
-The evidence that had swayed the jury at the third trial was the presence, about a mile from the murder scene, of Roberts’ truck (which Cheek had frequently borrowed), the fact that he had initially lied about the affair with Cheek to police and, above all, the presence near the body of a watch that Roberts had mistakenly identified as his.
-(Roberts’ watch was later found at his home.)
+The evidence that had swayed the jury at the third trial was the presence, about a mile from the murder scene, of Roberts' truck (which Cheek had frequently borrowed), the fact that he had initially lied about the affair with Cheek to police and, above all, the presence near the body of a watch that Roberts had mistakenly identified as his.
+(Roberts' watch was later found at his home.)
 Harris, the victim's husband, testified against Roberts at each of his three trials and later opposed Robert's release from prison at his parole hearings.

 Roberts also had an alibi: on the day of the murder, he had placed multiple calls to Cheek from a pay phone near his home.
 The CIP decided that the evidence that convicted Roberts was circumstantial and decided to take on the case.

 In 2016, a request by the CIP for new DNA testing, more sophisticated than what was done in 1998, was granted.
-DNA from the victim's left-hand fingernails and clothes matched to Harris’ nephew, Joaquin Leal, who had served prison time on a molestation case against the child of a woman with whom Harris was then having a relationship.
+DNA from the victim's left-hand fingernails and clothes matched to Harris's nephew, Joaquin Leal, who had served prison time on a molestation case against the child of a woman with whom Harris was then having a relationship.
 Meanwhile, the CIP lobbied the legislature, in line with other states, to reduce the legal evidentiary standard, which would make the original 2014 DNA evidence to the judge sufficient to exonerate Roberts.
 The legislature passed this reform in September 2016.

 All this evidence was brought to the attention of Riverside District Attorney Mike Hestrin's Conviction Review Committee.
 Because of the DNA match, Leal and Harris then became the focus of a new probe.
-On October 2, 2018, the office agreed to reverse Roberts’ conviction.
-Ten days later, all charges against Roberts were dismissed, and on October 15, the D.A.’s office agreed to a Finding of Factual Innocence in Roberts’ case.
+On October 2, 2018, the office agreed to reverse Roberts' conviction.
+Ten days later, all charges against Roberts were dismissed, and on October 15, the D.A.'s office agreed to a Finding of Factual Innocence in Roberts' case.
 A tweet showing Roberts released from prison on that day and featuring Bjerkhoel appeared on the CIP's Twitter account.
-On the same day, the D.A.’s office filed charges in the murder of Terry Cheek against Harris and Leal.
+On the same day, the D.A.'s office filed charges in the murder of Terry Cheek against Harris and Leal.

 Under the law, wrongfully convicted inmates such as Roberts are entitled to receive $140 for each day incarcerated, which would add up to over $1 million for his nearly 20 years in prison.